General Usage

 Don’t fail builds while tuning policies:

 vet requires internet access for vulnerability data and package metadata.
-For air-gapped environments:
+For air-gapped environments:- Pre-cache data using the JSON dump workflow

 'No manifest files found'